vdaas/vald/docs/user/architecture.md

 ## Overview

 This document describes the high-level architecture design of Vald and explains each component in Vald.
-We need these components to support scalability, high performance and auto-healing in Vald.
+We need these components to support scalability, high performance, and auto-healing in Vald.

 <img src="../../design/Vald Future Architecture Overview.svg" />